Table of Contents

 Learn Differences And Similarities – Soprano Vs Concert Ukulele Guide!

 If you’re “cursed” with slightly smaller and stubbier hands and fingers, a soprano ukulele will be a great option for you.
-Because of its dimension, the sound is also softer and brighter with lowered resonance and projection when compared to the larger sized ones like Concert or Tenor.
+Because of its dimension, the sound is also softer and brighter with lowered resonance and projection when compared to the larger-sized ones like Concerts or Tenors.

 The design eliminates the waist of the body to lift the surface area of the soundboard, giving it a fuller sound.
 The soprano ukulele size could be tuned with the standard ukulele tuning of g-C-E-A, just like concert and tenor ukuleles.

 The Concert ukulele is a step up from the soprano ukuleles when it comes to ukulele size.
 The scale is nearly an inch longer than the Soprano uke; a wider neck and overall a bit of additional bulk define the Concert over the Soprano.

 This additional length allows it to have extra frets plus larger spacing between them.
 You could be a beginner or a professional and discover this size easy to play on, however, the ones with bigger hands and fingers might find this much more inside their comfort zone.

 A Concert ukulele falls in the mid-range category and emits a warmer tone and fuller sound.
 It additionally projects better than its smaller counterpart, giving the volume some boost.

 This ukulele was named Concert because it was built for performances.
 Just like the Soprano, the standard ukulele tuning (g-C-E-A) applies to this uke size.

 The Soprano and Concert ukuleles are the most common sizes by some different calculations, however, the Tenor Ukulele can be put also with them as one of the most commonly picked ukuleles.